foundriesio/docs/source/reference-manual/security/factory-keys.rst

   the used keys often.
 So, it is highly recommended to rotate the keys each 6 to 24 months.

+  Please note that, depending on the key, it may be required to trigger a :ref:`ref-boot-software-updates` to correctly change the FoundriesFactory keys used.
+A mismatch in used keys could lead to devices failing to boot, which would then rollback to the previous stable version using the old keys.

 In the following sections, the command line on how to create the key pair for U-Boot, OP-TEE and Linux Kernel Modules is shown.
 Assuming the ``lmp-manifest`` repository is cloned inside ``<factory>`` directory.